Post first published in my personal newsletter

 Did you know you have a talent that is more developed than any of your friends?
 You can do something that nobody else around you can.
 The trick is, knowing what that is.

-Now I'm not an advocate of "everybody is special" or "you can do anything you put your head to" because the reality is.
-You might not be suited for some things.
+Now I'm not an advocate of "everybody is special" or "you can do anything you put your head to" because the reality is, you might not be suited for some things.
 I do, however, believe that every person on this planet has a special skill.
 Some people don't nurture that skill.
-Even scarier, some people don't even know what that skill is.
+Even more people don't even know what that skill is.

 I mean of course you can do anything you put your mind to if you are 100 percent healthy, 5 years old, and you know nothing bad will ever happen to your health.
 If I put my mind to it right now, I probably could not play pro basketball.
 I'm almost 30 and I am 5'5''.
 Even if I give it my all for the next 5 years I will be mediocre at best.
 On the other hand if we look at what I have already put time in learning, in five years, it is completely rational to think I could, with hard work, be a photojournalist, a cartoonist, or a typographer.